Chart Color Schemes

 An assessment of population growth drivers in Whitfield - Edge Hill reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Whitfield - Edge Hill's population is 8,609 as of Aug 2025.
-This is an increase of 256 people (3.1%) since the 2021 Census, which recorded a population of 8,353 people.
-The change is inferred from ABS' estimated resident population of 8,603 in June 2024 and an additional 15 validated new addresses since the Census date.
-This results in a population density ratio of 1,242 persons per square kilometer, above the national average assessed by AreaSearch.
+Whitfield - Edge Hill's population is approximately 8,621 as of November 2025.
+This figure represents an increase of 268 people, a rise of 3.2% since the 2021 Census which recorded a population of 8,353.
+The change was inferred from ABS's estimated resident population of 8,603 in June 2024 and additional validated new addresses since the Census date.
+This results in a population density ratio of 1,244 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
 Overseas migration contributed approximately 96.7% of overall population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 (based on 2021 data) are adopted, with proportional growth weightings applied for age cohorts.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections lack age category splits, so AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections for each age cohort.
 Future population dynamics project an above median growth for non-metropolitan areas nationally.
-By 2041, the area is expected to expand by 1,534 persons, a total gain of 17.8% over the 17 years.
+By 2041, the area is expected to expand by 1,534 persons, marking a total gain of 17.6% over the 17 years based on the latest population numbers.

 Frequently Asked Questions - Population